-In Florida, use of broadspectrum fumigants (Tables 2 and 3) effectively reduces nematode populations and increases vegetable crop yields, particularly when compared with nonfumigant nematicides.
-Since these products must diffuse through soil as gases to be effective (Figure 12), the most effective fumigations occur when the soil is well drained, in seedbed condition, and at temperatures above 60°F. Fumigant treatments are most effective in controlling root-knot nematode when residues of the previous crop are either removed or allowed to decay.
+In Florida, the use of broadspectrum fumigants (Table 2 and 3) effectively reduces nematode populations and increases vegetable crop yields, particularly when compared with nonfumigant nematicides.
+Most studies that have been performed in Florida and elsewhere to evaluate non-fumigant nematicides have not always been consistent, either for controlling intended pests or for obtaining consistent economic returns to the grower, particularly when compared with conventional preplant mulched fumigation with a broadspectrum fumigant nematicide (Figure 9).
+Since these products must diffuse through soil as gases to be effective (Figure 10), the most effective fumigations occur when the soil is well drained, in seedbed condition, and at temperatures above 60°F. Fumigant treatments are most effective in controlling root-knot nematode when residues of the previous crop are either removed or allowed to decay.
 When plant materials have not been allowed to decay, fumigation treatments may decrease but not eliminate populations of root-knot nematodes in soil, particularly nematodes within the egg stage.
 Crop residues infested with root-knot nematode may also shelter soil populations to the extent that significantly higher rates of application may be required to achieve nematode control.
-To avoid these problems, growers are advised to plan crop destruction and soil cultivation practices well in advance of fumigation to ensure decomposition of plant materials before attempting to fumigate.
+To avoid these problems, growers are advised to plan crop destruction and soil cultivation practices well in advance of fumigation to insure decomposition of plant materials before attempting to fumigate.

-Figure 11.
+Figure 9.
 Preplant soil fumigation for nematode control.

 In general, the use of soil fumigants has been more consistently effective than non-fumigants for control of root-knot and sting nematodes in Florida.
 In the fine sands of Florida, dry soils (no more than or less than 12 to 15% available soil moisture content) are considered favorable for soil fumigation.
 In addition to buffer zones, the new fumigant labels also outline a new series of mandatory Good Agricultural Practices (GAPs) to reduce emissions and bystander exposures.
 These have become new mandatory label requirements effective January 1, 2012.
-The new GAPs that must be followed during all fumigant applications and are posing Florida growers significant difficulties include changes in 1) Soil Preparation: "Soil shall be properly prepared" and "field trash must be properly managed."
-Residue from a previous crop must be worked into the soil to allow for decomposition prior to fumigation.; 2) Soil Moisture: In general, the new soil fumigant labels will indicate that soil moisture in the top nine inches of soil must be between 50% to 80% of soil capacity (field capacity) immediately prior to fumigant application, subject to the exception where soil moisture must exceed field capacity to form a bed (e.g., certain regions in Florida where soil capacity may exceed the 80% allocated above).
-Following EPA reregistration, the new fumigant labels that went into effect December 1, 2012, detail additional use restrictions based on soil characteristics, buffer zones, requirements for Personal Protective Equipment (PPE), mandatory good agricultural practices (GAPs), applicator training certification, and other new rate modifying recommendations.
+The new GAPs that must be followed during all fumigant applications and that are posing Florida growers significant difficulties include changes in 1) Soil Preparation: "Soil shall be properly prepared" and "field trash must be properly managed."
+Residue from a previous crop must be worked into the soil to allow for decomposition prior to fumigation; and 2) Soil Moisture: In general, the new soil fumigant labels will indicate that soil moisture in the top nine inches of soil must be between 50% to 80% of soil capacity (field capacity) immediately prior to fumigant application, subject to the exception where soil moisture must exceed field capacity to form a bed (e.g. certain regions in Florida where soil capacity may exceed the 80% allocated above).
+Following EPA reregistration, the new fumigant labels which went into effect December 1, 2012 detail additional use restrictions based on soil characteristics, buffer zones, requirements for Personal Protective Equipment (PPE), mandatory good agricultural practices (GAPs), applicator training certification, and other new rate modifying recommendations.